BIVROST/360WebPlayer-for-WordPress/readme.txt

 *	`height`: force the height of the player.
 By default the height is derived from the width and with a 4:3 aspect.
 	Provide a value in css units, ex. `500px` or `75%`.

-*	`loop`: should the media loop?
+*	`loop`: allows the video to loop
 	Allowed values: "true", "false";
 	optional, default: "false".

-*	`autoplay`: should the media be played on load?
-This might fail on some platforms (android).
+*	`autoplay`: should the content play automatically?
+This might not work with some platforms.
 	Allowed values: "true", "false";
 	optional, default: "true".

-*	`stereoscopy`: what kind of stereoscopy is this media in?
+*	`stereoscopy`: which form of stereoscopy is used?
 	Allowed values:

-	* "autodetect" - guess by filename tags and media ratio (see: [Media preparation guide][80]),
+	* "autodetect" - detects by filename tags and media ratio (see: Media preparation guide),
 	* "mono" - whole image used,
-	* "side-by-side" - image for left eye is on the left half, and right on the right half of the media,
+	* "side-by-side" - the image for left eye is on the left half, and right on the right half of the media,
-	* "top-and-bottom" - the left eye is the top half of the image, the right one in the bottom half,
+	* "top-and-bottom" - the left eye is the top half of the image, the right one on the bottom half,
- 	* "top-and-bottom-reversed" - the left eye is the bottom half of the image, the right one in the top half;
+ 	* "top-and-bottom-reversed" - the left eye is the bottom half of the image, the right one on the top half;

 	optional, default: "autodetect".

-*	`source`: is this a video or picture?
+*	`source`:  is it a video or picture?
-	Allowed values: "video", "picture", "autodetect";
+	Allowed values: "video", "picture", "stream-hls", "stream-dash", "autodetect";
 	optional, default: "autodetect"

-*	`projection`: reserved for future use; what is the projection (mapping from 2d to 3d) of the media?
+*	``projection`: how is the media projected (mapping from 2d to 3d)?
 	Allowed value: "equirectangular", "cubemap", "cubemap:configuration...";
 	optional, default: "equirectangular".
-	Cubemap can be configured with cubemap type.
-There are a few presets defining the order of faces:
+	Cubemap can be configured through several cubemap types.
+There are a few presets defining the order:

-	* "horizontal" (default) - all sides of the cube are in one line in the order; left, right, down, up, back, front.
+	* "horizontal" (default) - all sides of the cube are in one line in the following order; left, right, down, up, back, front.
 OBRX uses this format.
-	* "two-by-three" - sides are in two rows: left, right, down and up, bottom, front.
+	* "two-by-three" - all sides are in two rows: left, right, down and up, bottom, front.
 Facebook 360 videos use this format.
-	* "facebook" - the same as in two-by-three, but rotated and each face is cropped by 1%.
+	* "facebook" - the same as two-by-three, but rotated, and each face is cropped by 1%.
-	* "horizontal-cross" - sides are in a cross with bottom, right, front and left in the middle row; up is in the top row and down in the bottom.
+	* "horizontal-cross" - all sides are in a cross with bottom, right, front and left in the middle row; up is in the top row and down in the bottom.
 	* "vertical-cross" - up is in the first row, bottom, right and front in the second, left in the third and down in the fourth.
 ATI CubeMapGen uses this format.
-	* custom - advanced and available only in shortcode mode, please use presets if possible; you can specify any alignment with a simple description string.
-The order string is an 2d array of face names in the order they appear on the texture.
-The rows are separated by "," and the faces are one letter acronyms (also accepts capital letters):
+	* custom - advanced, please use presets if possible; you can specify any alignment with a description string.
+The string is an 2d array of face names in the order they appear on the texture.
+The rows are separated by "," and the faces are one letter acronyms (accepts capital letters):

 		*  "f" - front
 		*  "b" - back